+ What we are Dealing With? With the Most Demanding: Everyday Life.

 Circular.
 Expandable.
 Transportable.

-Zach Cohen has written a few words about the module #3070 - the building to which his words refer is situated in France, which is why he prefers the beautiful French language for it : L’entité installée dans la région du Grand Est est composée d’un seul module extensible en fonction des besoins et des envies.
+Zach Cohen has written a few words about Module #3070 - the building to which his words refer is situated in France, which is why he prefers the beautiful French language for it : L’entité installée dans la région du Grand Est est composée d’un seul module extensible en fonction des besoins et des envies.
 Il peut très facilement être couplé à d’autres modules aussi bien en hauteur qu’en largeur.
 Le montage et démontage sont réalisables même par des novices et les différentes structures sont facilement transportables par camion.

 Ces architectes associent les fondements solides d’une technique de base à la technologie de pointe, l’intellect à l’intelligence, un style classique à des rythmes funk de la Nouvelle Orléans.
 L’architecture qu’ils proposent est mélodieuse, sculpturale - cela provient de leur fraîcheur et de leur simplicité.
 En réalité il s’agit d’une conception assez complexe.
 On est loin de la Tinyhouse romantique, du cube en bois façon boîte de conserve ou du encore cercueil, où au nom de l’écologie, on ne peut et ne doit plus ouvrir les fenêtres.